 LIFEPOINT IS MAKING COMMUNITIES HEALTHIER

-For the fifth year in a row, Second Harvest is partnering with LifePoint Health for Nutrition Month.
+For the seventh year in a row, Second Harvest is partnering with Lifepoint Health for Nutrition Month.
 We both believe that it’s not enough to simply feed our community.
 We want to offer nourishing food that fills stomachs today and creates healthier communities tomorrow.

 Since 2017, LifePoint has donated funds, time, and food in an effort to increase access to healthy food for the 1 in 8 Middle Tennesseans struggling with hunger.
-In the past five years, they have funded the purchase of 2.6 million pounds of produce – providing a weeks-worth of groceries for more that 19,000 Tennesseans facing hunger.
+In the past five years, they have funded the purchase of over 3 million pounds of produce – providing a weeks-worth of groceries for more than 24,000 Tennesseans facing hunger.